 The School of Nursing became an independent school within the UW health sciences department in 1945.
 It was the first nursing school on the West Coast and only the second university-affiliated nursing school in the U.S. Elizabeth Sterling Soule was its first dean.
 When she retired in 1950, Time magazine called her the “Mother of Nursing” in the Pacific Northwest.
 She was inducted into the American Nurses Association Hall of Fame in 1986.

 Today, our tradition of excellence continues.
-The UW School of Nursing has been a top-rated School of Nursing since 1984 (U.S. News and World report) and consistently ranks in the top three receipients for nursing research grants as well as having 99 percent of tenured faculty members hold Ph.D. degrees.
+The UW School of Nursing has been a top-rated School of Nursing since 1984 (U.S. News and World report) and consistently ranks in the top 3 recipients for nursing research grants as well as having 99 percent of tenured faculty members hold Ph.D. degrees.

-The University of Washington School of Nursing's Mission, Vision and Values:
+UW School of Nursing's Mission, Vision and Values

 (Those values with an asterisk are held in common with the overall University of Washington values)